masoumim/photo-caption/README.md

 **Post:**

-/image/:id -- Makes a post requst using the users comment which is saved to the DB
+/image/:id -- Makes a post request using the users comment which is saved to the DB

 Register